ottotsuma/software-engineer-website/src/components/Monad/notes.md

 ### Eras/History:

-{/* Pre-Dao, Dao-era, Immortal-era, (Huge beats, men struggling, the island is cleansed of men), (Foundation of empires in the east and this continent is invaded by the humans for the first time since the immortals), (Men overcome beasts and empires start here and in the east the religious wars start), Pyramid (Kʼawiil) Empires of men, Pocotocotcan (The one empire), Witch (Rebellion), Now. */}
+{/* Pre-Dao, Dao-era, Immortal-era, (Huge beats, men struggling, the island is cleansed of men), (Foundation of empires in the east and this continent is invaded by the humans for the first time since the immortals), (Men overcome beasts and empires start here and in the east the religious wars start), Pyramid (Kʼawiil) Empires of men, Pocotcotcan (The one empire), Witch (Rebellion), Now. */}
-{/* Pre-Dao, Dao, Immortal, Dark-Age, (Dawn Age) Great Migration, Warning Kingdoms Period, Pyramid (The One Kingdom), Pocotocotcan Empire, Witch, Now. */}
+{/* Pre-Dao, Dao, Immortal, Dark-Age, (Dawn Age) Great Migration, Warning Kingdoms Period, Pyramid (The One Kingdom), Pocotcotcan Empire, Witch, Now. */}

 Blood tax, one child from 40 house holds.
 (Ottomans)